 The Bottom Line

 If you have a swollen, itchy anus, there are a variety of reasons that it could have occurred.
-Sometimes its something seemingly innocuous, like overdouching or using wet wipes, and other times it can be caused by STIs or anal injuries due to anal sex.
+Sometimes it‘s something seemingly innocuous, like overdouching or using wet wipes, and other times it can be caused by STIs or anal injuries due to anal sex.
 If the irritation of your swollen rectum continues after keeping the area clean and dry, seeking relief from over the counter medications, like stool softeners and Epsom salt baths, and increasing fiber and water intake, as well as limiting potential agitation (like anal play), consider consulting a doctor.
 The sooner you receive a comprehensive exam by an anal specialist, the sooner we can help you get back on the saddle.

 About the Author